The Ultimate Guide to Web3 Events Tracking for Onchain Apps

 • Token swaps

-These events are pulled directly from blockchain data and tied to wallet addresses.
+These events are pulled directly from blockchain data and tied to wallet addresses and the user’s current session.

 3. Unify the Data